POEM: If I Were King

 Would be to resign as king

 It is a common fantasy to be a powerful ruler so that you could enact your will over others.
 This short poem is a simple, straightforward, and absolute condemnation of such “Lording over” others.
-This is a variant on the theme of absolute corrupting absolutely.
-The to use such great is strong, even if for just a little while, to get a few very important things done.
-The essential problem is that any monarchical will over others cannot escape the larger that a mass veto of the masses' will is inherently anti-democratic, even if done with perfect motives.
-Surely a beneficent king is better than a cruel and king.
-Nonetheless, monarchical is inherently illegitimate; that is if you ascribe to and power of the people.
+This is a variant on the theme of absolute power corrupting absolutely.
+The temptation to use such great power is strong, even if for just a little while, to get a few very important things done.
+The essential problem is that any monarchical will over others cannot escape the larger reality that a mass veto of the masses’ will is inherently anti-democratic, even if done with perfect motives.
+Surely a beneficent king is better than a cruel and selfish king.
+Nonetheless, monarchical power is inherently illegitimate; that is if you ascribe to democracy and power of the people.
 The point is not to have monarchical rule!

-I suspect that I will never have to deal directly with the of being king.
+I suspect that I will never have to deal directly with the temptation of being king.
 Still, the sin of “Lording over” others exists at both large and small scales, and we all confront such temptations.
-For Christians, even the “Lord” didn't “Lord over” others.
-Instead, was a servant leader, leading by example as a servant.
+For Christians, even the “Lord” Jesus didn’t “Lord over” others.
+Instead, Jesus was a servant leader, leading by example as a servant.
 Though this seems to be a lesson oft forgotten by many Christians.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.